airou-lab/Aviary-Bird-Project/README.md

 or it will print out where the video and results are save within the terminal output

-# Triangulation or 3D Reconstruction of two camera views
+# Triangulation or 3D Reconstruction of two camera views (Note most up to date reconstruction is Manual_result.py)

 # 1).
 Make proper directories.
 Make sure you are in home directory not in YOLOV5 directory